-18.7 - Maintenance and cleaning of condensate outlet system
+18.7 - Condensate drain system maintenance and cleaning

 During boiler maintenance the condensate outlet pipe (detail "5" in figures 3-3, 3-5 and 3-7) is taken apart and cleaned of any residues.
 Refit the cleaned pipe and restore the level of liquid in the siphon as shown in section 16.1.2.